jerrycyip/jerrycyip.FE.components/README.md

 This is a portfolio website of frontend components used to practice common frontend interview questions as well as showcase my skills and experience in web development.

 ## Technologies used:
 HTML5, CSS3, JavaScript and React: The website is built using core web development technologies.
-Where appropriate, React code versions of the vanilla JavaScript components were also created to practice both React skills and demonstrate my comfort level with both frontend technologies.
+Where appropriate, React code versions of the vanilla JavaScript components were also created to practice React skills and demonstrate my comfort level working with both frontend technologies.

 ## Deployment:
 The website is deployed using Netlify’s hosting [service](https://www.netlify.com/).